bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 6th level, you can expend one or more of your siphon motes as a bonus action.
 When you do so, choose a number of allies within 30 feet of you equal to the motes you expended.
 Chosen allies deal an extra 1d4 force damage when they hit with a weapon attack for the next minute.

 #### Enhancing Motes
 Starting at 6th level, you have also learned to bolster your allies in other ways.
-Target an ally within 30' of you and expend a mote as a bonus action.
+Target an ally within 30 feet  of you and expend a mote as a bonus action.
 That ally can add 1d4 to all ability checks and saving throws it makes for the next minute.
 Only one ally can be enhanced in this fashion at a time.

 #### Bolstered Enhancement
 Starting at 10th level, your Keen and Enhancing Motes are more effective.
 When you use your Keen Motes ability, the extra damage dealt is equal to 2d4 instead of 1d4.
 When you use your Enhancing Motes ability, you can expend extra motes to target a number of allies within 30 feet of you equal to the number of motes expended (instead of one).

 #### Enhanced Infiltration
-Starting at 14th level, when an ally within 30' of you makes a Dexterity (Stealth) check or a Charisma (Deception) check, you can use your reaction to grant advantage on the check.
+Starting at 14th level, when an ally within 30 feet  of you makes a Dexterity (Stealth) check or a Charisma (Deception) check, you can use your reaction to grant advantage on the check.

 #### Spellstrike
 Starting at 18th level, when you cast a spell as a bonus action using your Doublecast ability and use your action to Disengage, Hide, or Dodge, you can make a weapon attack before or after the action.